 When taking sedating antihistamines, studies have shown you may experience greater difficulty functioning than if you were under the influence of alcohol.
 This can be hard on your immune system.

 Alternately, the decongestant pseudoephedrine, found in many allergy formulations, is a stimulant that may cause insomnia.
 After a night of tossing and turning who wouldn’t be exhausted the next day?
-This could also wreck havoc on your immune system, and make you sick and tired.
+This could also wreak havoc on your immune system, and make you sick and tired.

 Craig says people who can breathe easier at night, “have a less interrupted sleep pattern” and “an improved quality of life.”